Bipolar Disorders treatment at Nightingale Hospital

 Our treatment approach for Bipolar

-Cognitive Behavioural Therapy (CBT) can help with bipolar depression and identify coping skills, psycho education can educate about bipolar, and mood monitoring and mood strategies can help you identify when your mood is swinging and stop your mood swinging into a full-blown manic or depressive bipolar episode.
+Cognitive Behavioural Therapy (CBT) can help with bipolar and identify coping skills, psycho education can educate about bipolar, and mood monitoring and mood strategies can help you identify when your mood is swinging and stop your mood swinging into a full-blown manic or depressive bipolar episode.

 Bipolar medication can be used to stabilise your mood and reduce the chances of relapse.